ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 1. I also want to extend this to mulit-class classification: Gibson Les Paul, SG, Firebird, Explorer and Fender Stratocaster, Jaguar, Mustang and Telecaster.
 This should be interesting!

-**Final note: I will update the results in the coming days and also add the GitHub link for the full code**